Application requirements vary between our Certificate programs. For information on your specific area of interest please click the program below.

 7. Submit the Following to the Lamont School of Music, Office of Admission

-- Jazz and Commercial Music Certificate applicants: Submit a pre-screen video recording to the Lamont Audition Drop Box.
+- Jazz and Commercial Music Certificate applicants: Submit a pre-screen video recording through the Lamont Application.

-- Voice Certificate applicants: Submit a pre-screen video recording to the Lamont Audition Drop Box.
+- Voice Certificate applicants: Submit a pre-screen video recording through the Lamont Application.

 8. Application Status